clintcolding/HomeLab/readme.md

 ### Telegraf

-In order to collect memory metrics you need to enable the memory cgroup by adding `cgroup_enable=memory` to `/boot/cmdline.txt` and then rebooting your pi.
+In order to collect memory metrics you need to enable the memory cgroup by adding `cgroup_enable=memory` to `/boot/cmdline.txt` and then rebooting your rpi.

 > This is a task in the `install_telegraf` playbook.

-## Useful Stuff
+### Useful Stuff

 ```
 docker stop $(docker ps -a -q)